crancarch/ankeshb/content/about.md

 #### Donations

-If you like my work or want me to grab a slice of pizza hit any of the buttons convenient below. :)
+If you like my work or want me to grab a slice of pizza.

 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">
 <input type="hidden" name="cmd" value="_s-xclick" />